finos/regular-table/examples/row_mouse_selection.md

     return target;
 };
 ```
-In `newSingleSelectRowHeaders()`, we'll need to define three different behaviors -
+In `newSingleSelectRow()`, we'll need to define three different behaviors -
 single selection, deselection and range selection.

 Most spreadsheets will allow the end user to select a range of rows, so we'll